luke-129/civ-ipriot-smiley/knowledge_and_evidence.md

    2. What statement(s) does it execute (consider the `super` call), and what is the result?

-   > the super method is called so any logic called within the constructor in smiley(the parent) will be called and happy will use this data.
+   > the super method is called on __init__ so any logic called within the constructor in smiley(the parent) will be called and happy will use this data.
 >
->   the draw_mouth() and draw_eyes() methods are called which uses the values set when calling the super method, resulting in the happy face.
+>   the draw_mouth() and draw_eyes() methods are called which uses the instance values set when calling the super method, resulting in the happy face.
    >

 ### Code style